robotframework/robotframework/doc/releasenotes/rf-3.0a2.rst

 ---------------------------------------

-Listeners used to slow down execution considerably, especially when keyword arguments or return values were objects with long string presentations (`#2241`_).
+Listeners used to slow down execution considerably, especially when keyword arguments or return values were objects with a long string presentation (`#2241`_).
 As part of the speedup fix for this issue, listeners no longer get log messages below the active log level (`#2242`_).